Center Township, Russell County, Kansas: Transportation

-Interstate 70 and U.S. Route 40 run concurrently east–west through Center Township, interchanging with Bunker Hill-Luray Road, a paved north–south county road, less than a mile south of Bunker Hill.
-South of I-70, Bunker Hill-Luray road becomes Bunker Hill-Hoisington Road.
+Interstate 70 and U.S. Route 40 run concurrently east–west through Center Township, interchanging with Bunker Hill-Luray Road, a paved north–south county road, less than one mile south of Bunker Hill.
+South of I-70, Bunker Hill-Luray Road becomes Bunker Hill-Hoisington Road.
 A network of mostly unpaved county roads is laid out across the township in a rough grid pattern.
 The old alignment of U.S. 40, now a paved county road, runs east–west immediately south of and parallel to I-70.
 North of Bunker Hill, Anspaugh Road, an unpaved county road, runs east then northeast toward Wilson Lake, turning into the paved Shoreline Road, which runs southeast and east, roughly parallel to the southern shoreline of the lake.
 Less than a mile north of the Smoky Hill River, 4 Corners Road, a paved east–west road, enters the county from the west and terminates at its junction with Bunker Hill-Hoisington Road.
 Less than a mile south of the Smoky Hill, Lincoln Lane, another paved road, runs east–west through the township.

 The Kansas Pacific line of the Union Pacific Railroad runs windingly east through Bunker Hill and the northern part of the township.